-Measure Background/Rationale Regulation Impact of f Measure anothe percer 25 yea extend years a exceed beyond nding housing loans and applying for er housing loan were lowered to (i) 40 at if the loan tenure does not exceed ars and the loan period does not beyond the borrower's age of 65 and (ii) 20 percent if the loan tenure ds 25 years or the loan period extends d the borrower's age of 65 years.
-Oct 2012 - Introduced Maxim for loans from financial institu tions borrowers Lower init ctive of the measure is to discourage is from taking on excessive leverage.
-Itial monthly repayments arising from re loans may result in borrowers overge their ability to service their loans.
-The loan tenure rules impose a limit of 35 years on the tenure of housing loans granted by Fls for the purchase of any private residential property.
-Latest (since Aug 2013) - Maximum loan tenure for housing loans granted by Fls for the purchase of HDB flats reduced to 30 years.
-For loans of more than 25 years or which extend beyond the retirement age of 65 years, the LTV limit is lower. • NA May 1996 - Introduction of So (SSD) discourage property remarket are The SSD sold within was introduced on May 14, 1996 to ge speculation in the residential market.
-The aim is to stabilize the nd prevent prices from overshooting. was imposed on residential properties in three years of purchase as follows: vithin the first year of purchase, that is, operty is held for 1 year or less from its Latest (since Mar 2017) - Reduced Seller's Stamp Duty (SSD) holding period and rates.
+Measure Backgroun d/Rationale Regulation Impact of Measure Oct 2012 - Introduced M for loans from financial in another housing loa percent if the loan to 25 years and the loa extend beyond the b years and (ii) 20 per corrower's age of 65 recent if the loan tenure r the loan period extends er's age of 65 years. easure is to discourage The loan tenure rules impose a limit of 35 • NA for loans from financial in stitutions Lower initial monthly re epayments arising from result in borrowers over- impose a limit of 35 years on the tenure of housing loans granted by FIs for the purchase of any private residential property. • Latest (since Aug 2013) - Maximum loan tenure for housing loans granted by FIs for the purchase of HDB flats reduced to 30 years.
+For loans of more than 25 years or which extend beyond the retirement age of 65 years, the LTV limit is lower.
+May 1996 - Introduction (SSD) of Seller's Stamp Duty sold within three years o Sold within the first in the residential im is to stabilize the Latest (since Mar 2017) - Reduced Seller's Stamp Duty (SSD) holding period and rates.
 Impose SSD on holding periods of up to three years, The implementation of stamp duties has been followed by a sharp reduction of speculative activity, as proxied by short-term resale